themedef/go-hermes/TRANSACTION.md

 ```go
 err := tx.IncrBy(ctx, "counter", 10)
 ```
-Increments an integer value by a specified amount.
+**Description:**
-If the key does not exist, it is created with the given increment value.
+Increments an integer counter by a specified amount.
+If the key is missing, it is created with the provided increment value.
-**Rollback**: Restores the previous value.
+**Rollback:** Restores the previous counter value.

 ---